veecodes07/Foldin/README.md

 Every token you send to an LLM costs money.
 Most of it is conversation history the model barely needs.
 Fold compresses that history into a ~300 token semantic state and injects only what's relevant — so you pay for meaning, not repetition.

 No opinions.
 No SDKs imported.
 No database forced on you.
-It does one thing.
+It does one thing — tested at **71% token reduction over 30 turns**.

----

-## Why
-In a 30-turn conversation, Fold reduced token usage from **10,242 to 3,000 — a 71% saving.**
-Savings grow the longer the conversation runs.

 ---